 There are two “cohorts” of Short Story Summer Camp–one for adults (college-age and up), and one for high-school and middle-school students.

-The course content is the same for either cohort, but the two cohorts will attend separate lecture/discussions and participate in separate forums.
+The two cohorts will attend separate lecture/discussions and participate in separate forums.
 Adults will be interacting with adults, and students will be interacting with students.

 Please register for the appropriate cohort.